 Deaths and injuries in school bus-related crashes, United States, 2010-2020

 |School bus passenger||3,000||4,000||2,000||11,000||4,000||4,000||5,000||4,000||4,000||5,000||600|

 |School bus driver||1,000||(a)||1,000||2,000||1,000||2,000||1,000||1,000||1,000||1,000||500|

 (a) Fewer than 500.

 - Data Table

-Fatality data for 2016 and 2017 deaths are NSC tabulations of Fatality Analysis Reporting System (FARS) data.
+- Fatality data are NSC tabulations of Fatality Analysis Reporting System (FARS) data.